 Using a computer for study

-- learn to back up your files;
+- know how to back up files

 - Learning outcomes

 - 2 Top tips

 - The benefits of conferencing

 - Make your conference work

 - 4.5 An overview of problems and solutions

 - 4.9 When there's too much to do

 - 4.10 Nobody is saying anything